DevGeorge-oss/devkit/README.md

-# devkit — In-Game Developer Debug Menu
+# devkit — In-game developer debug menu for Qbox servers

 A standalone in-game developer debug and resource management menu for FiveM servers.
 Scans a configurable resource folder and provides a UI to manage, test and debug resources without leaving the game.